djrallard/scripts_rpiBackup/README.md

 I had several specific goals I wanted to accomplish with these scripts.
 <dl>
     <dd>1.
 I wanted the scripts, and the resulting logfiles, to reside somewhere other than local on the Pi.
 If the Pi died, I needed to be able to recover quickly.
 That's why I have the scripts and logfiles saved in a mounted folder on a remote machine.</dd>
     <dd>2.
 I wanted everything automated.
-I did not want to login to the Pi often to do routine maintenace.
+I did not want to login to the Pi often to do routine maintenance.
 I just wanted to check logfiles periodically and scan for issues.</dd>
     <dd>3.
 I wanted simplicity. </dd>
 </dl>

 #### NOTE: _If you decide to use these scripts in your setup_;

-* They likely will work "out of the box".
-They will require some editing to fit your individual use case and network setup.
+* They likely will not work "out of the box".
+They will require some editing to fit your individual use-case and network setup.
 The scripts refer to "/mnt/rpi_backup" in several locations.
 This is a remote share on an "always-on" server that is mounted locally on each boot of my RaspberryPi.
 As long as the remote machine is online when my Pi boots, "/mnt/rpi_backup" will always be available.
 I'll detail how to set that up for anyone that needs a hand with it.

 ## Prerequisites